How To End Online Harassment

 Posted by News Fetcher on November 11 '14 at 02:30 AM

-By timothy from Slashdot's costs-and-benefits department
+By Soulskill from Slashdot's can't-we-all-just-get-along department

-By Soulskill from Slashdot's raise-your-hand-if-you're-surprised department
+By Soulskill from Slashdot's volunteer-space-travel department

 sends an article written after its author investigated the Mars One Project for over a year.
 Even though 200,000 people have (supposedly) signed up as potential volunteers on a one-way trip to Mars, there are still frightfully few details about how the mission will be accomplished

 .
 From the article:[Astronaut Chris Hadfield] says that Mars One fails at even the most basic starting point of any manned space mission: If there are no specifications for the craft that will carry the crew, if you don’t know the very dimensions of the capsule they will be traveling in, you can’t begin to select the people who will be living and working inside of it.
 "I really counsel every single one of the people who is interested in Mars One, whenever they ask me about it, to start asking the hard questions now.
 I want to see the technical specifications of the vehicle that is orbiting Earth.
 I want to know: How does a space suit on Mars work?
 Show me how it is pressurized, and how it is cooled.
 What’s the glove design?
 None of that stuff can be bought off the rack.
 It does not exist.
 You can’t just go to SpaceMart and buy those things."